-Apps that use subscriptions have some additional behaviors and considerations.
-Because subscriptions incorporate an element of time, your app needs to have the appropriate logic to determine whether the subscription is currently active and what time periods the subscription was active in the past.
-Your app also needs to react to new and renewed subscriptions, and properly handle expired subscriptions.
-Figure 5-1 shows an example subscription timeline, including some of the complexities your app needs to handle.
+Apps that offer subscriptions have some additional behaviors and considerations.
+Because subscriptions involve an element of time, your app must be able to determine whether the subscription is currently active and determine the subscription states for past dates.
+Your app must also react to new, renewed, and lapsed subscriptions, and properly handle expired subscriptions.
+Figure 6-1 shows an example subscription timeline, including some of the complexities your app needs to handle.

 Calculating a Subscription’s Active Period

-Your app needs to determine what content the user has access to based on the period of time the subscription was active.
-Consider, for example, a user with a subscription to a magazine that publishes a new issue on the first day of each month, following the timeline shown in Table 5-1.
+Your app needs to determine which content the user has access to based on the period of time their subscription was active.
+For example, for a user with a subscription to a monthly magazine that publishes a new issue on the first day of each month, consider the timeline shown in Table 6-1.

 February issue is published.
-It is not made available because the user has not yet subscribed.
-(It is made available later, after the user subscribes.)
+It is not made available to the user because the user has not yet subscribed.

-User subscribes with a duration of one month.
-The February issue is the most recent issue, so it is made available immediately.
+User subscribes to a monthly subscription plan.
+The February issue is the most recent, and is made available immediately.